Keeping Up With Roofing

 Gel Coat Services That You Shouldn’t Leave to the Professionals

-If left unattended, the oxidation of Gel Coat can lead to water damage to fiberglass and metal components that can corrode.
+If left unattended, the oxidation of gel coat can lead to water damage to fiberglass and metal components that can corrode.
 This can cost you a lot of money and your boat’s safety.

 gel coat